krzentner/language-world/data/text-davinci-003-old/basic_md/reach-4.md

+The robot should perform the following steps:
-    - When the robot's gripper is not near reach target, the robot should move the gripper to the target.
+    - When the robot's gripper is not near reach target, the robot should move gripper towards to goal.
-    - When the robot's gripper is near the target, the robot should adjust the gripper until it is in the desired position.
+    - When the robot's gripper is close enough to reach target, the robot should stop.